Events' Diary

 Year 7

-Scholars begin their Spanish language learning journey by developing their phonics and pronunciation before moving onto the topics; about me, free time, family and friends and my city which enable them to express ideas and opinions in the target language.
+Scholars begin their Spanish language learning journey by developing phonics and pronunciation before moving onto the topics; My Life, Free Time, Life at School and My City which enable them to express ideas and opinions in the target language.
+Alongside the development of linguistic skills scholars develop their cultural knowledge through Spanish music and popular culture.

 Year 8

-Scholars continue to develop their language skills with new topics such as holidays, food and drink and hobbies and activities.
+Scholars continue to develop their language skills with new topics such as Holidays, Technology, Food and Summer Plans.
 Through these topics scholars also begin to use a wider range of tenses and grammatical skills to enable them to engage with the language more fluently.
+The strong cultural focus also continues with a focus on Popular culture and Spanish traditions.

 Year 9